Business Administration, MBA (Online)

 MBA Academic Standing and Graduation Requirements

 All students in La Salle University’s MBA programs are required to maintain a cumulative scholastic average of 3.0, which translates to an overall G.P.A. equivalent to a B (a B- average is not sufficient).
-Students whose academic performance falls below this standard are subject to academic review by the Director of the respective MBA program, and may be required to withdraw from the program, revise their course of study or repeat specific classes.
+Students whose academic performance falls below this standard are subject to academic review by the Graduate Program Director, and may be required to withdraw from the program, revise their course of study or repeat specific classes.

 Students with a cumulative grade point average below 3.0 are automatically in academic jeopardy whether or not they receive written notification of this status, and regardless of the number of credits earned.
-Students with a G.P.A. below 3.0 should consult with their respective MBA Director and/or academic advisor to ascertain any potential actions to improve academic success within the program.
+Students with a G.P.A. below 3.0 should consult with the Graduate Program Director ascertain any potential actions to improve academic success within the program.

 To graduate from the MBA Program at La Salle, students must: